fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 One thing was that my extremities were colder than normal (I have cold hands and feet to begin with), so I took a foot bath in the evening, and probably another one before bed.

+### Day 5

+I'm starting to feel hunger a lot more since my gut woke up, **decided to finish today and pivot the next 5 days into 20:4 intermittent fasting**.
+Part of this decision is also that when I took measurements this morning, my **body fat dropped by 1%** from the 5 km prolong fasted run, whereas my body composition was stable despite me being active and doing yoga etc.

+I believe that **the run forced my body to metabolize fat** (average HR 160bpm), and this **increased fat metabolism sustained for 24 hours**.
+Will be experimenting on this idea next, and it's seemingly very powerful (for me).

+The plan today is another 5 km run in the afternoon, and then a 1h30m swim in the evening to maximize my cardio burn under these conditions.

+...WIP

+Progression pictures on the morning of day 6.
+The next 5 days will be geared towards fasted cardio/weight training into my eating window where I can replenish protein.

+...WIP